BeckySkel/python-project-3/assets/documents/TESTING.md

     - PASSWORD1 (doesn't contain lowercase)
     - Password (doesn't contain number)
 - Account Menu inputs tested with the following **incorrect** inputs on *17/8/22* and found to be working as intended:
+    - 0
+    - 7
-    -
+    - cat
-- Help inputs tested with the following **incorrect** inputs on *17/8/22* and found to be working as intended:
-    -
+    - (empty)
-- Add Entry inputs tested with the following **incorrect** inputs on *17/8/22* and found to be working as intended:
+- Month Entry inputs tested with the following **incorrect** inputs on *17/8/22* and found to be working as intended:
+    - 0
+    - 2022
+    - jan
+    - jan2022
+    - jan 22
-    -
+    - (empty)
-- Remove Entry inputs tested with the following **incorrect** inputs on *17/8/22* and found to be working as intended:
+- Amount Entry inputs tested with the following **incorrect** inputs on *17/8/22* and found to be working as intended:
+    - -300
+    - cat
-    -
+    - (empty)
-- Edit Entry inputs tested with the following **incorrect** inputs on *17/8/22* and found to be working as intended:
+- Entry Number inputs tested with the following **incorrect** inputs on *17/8/22* and found to be working as intended:
+    - 0
+    - 25
-    -
+    - cat
-- Edit Budget inputs tested with the following **incorrect** inputs on *17/8/22* and found to be working as intended:
-    -
+    - (empty)
 - Logout inputs tested with the following **incorrect** inputs on *17/8/22* and found to be working as intended:
+    - 0
+    - 3
+    - cat
-    -
+    - (empty)
 - Confirm Action inputs tested with the following **incorrect** inputs on *17/8/22* and found to be working as intended:
+    - 0
+    - 3
+    - cat
-    -
+    - (empty)

 ---
 ## Different browsers